Average handle time has always been a mystery score to settle with!

 Businesses that have complicated operating procedures require the most use out of automated and co-browsing assistance.
 Such places have almost all complicated queries and they are different from one another.
 The time taken too is huge and FCR is usually not a possibility.

-Following industries have, over a period of time, registered the highest deployment rates for co-browsing in customer service sectors:
+Following industries have, over a while, registered the highest deployment rates for co-browsing in customer service sectors:

 - IT and software